overturetool/overturetool.github.io/_netmeetings/Net-Meeting-89.md

 #### VDM-SL to JML generation

 PJ has developed a first version of the VDM-SL to JML generator that generates JML annotations corresponding to the pre/post conditions, state invariants and named type invariants in a VDM-SL model.
-Just like the VDM-SL to Java generator, the JML generator can currently only be invoked via the command-line although the plan is to also make it accessible from the Overture IDE.
+Just like the VDM-SL to Java generator, the JML generator can currently only be invoked via the command-line although the plan is to also make it accessible via the Overture IDE.

 ##  Release Planning